veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 # What relationship does Facebook have with marketers?

-Facebook's Data Policy notes that it partners to collect data about you from other vendors:
+Facebook's Data Policy notes that it partners with other vendors to collect data about you:

 > We receive information about you and your activities on and off Facebook from third-party partners, such as information from a partner when we jointly offer services or from an advertiser about your experiences or interactions with them.